mrezabayat/iamsorush/content/posts/build-gcc11/index.md

 ```
 You should see the one newly installed.

-Instead of editing `~/.bashrc` file, another option is to create a file like `~/load_gcc11.1.sh` and paste the above `export` lines in it.
+Instead of editing `~/.bashrc`, another option is to create a file like `~/load_gcc11.1.sh` and paste the above `export` lines in it.
 Then whenever you need to load this GCC in a terminal, you run

 ```bash
 source ~/load_gcc11.1.sh
 ```
+In this way, you can have multiple versions, and load the one that suits your project.

+## Compilers

-You can check all available GCC compilers with:
+You can check all available GCC commands with:

 ```bash
 ls /usr/local/gcc-11.1.0/bin/